Nautical8/Wtb-Wts-monitor/README.md

 This to change for every group:

-var wtsChannelId='772833340327329812' //change this channel ID for each group where the wts will be posted var wtbChannelId='773625024779124776'//change this channel ID for each group where the wtb will be posted
+var wtsChannelId='' //change this channel ID for each group where the wts will be posted var wtbChannelId=''//change this channel ID for each group where the wtb will be posted

 user.login('')//User token